Schuture/SegAE/README.md

 ### 5. Environment

-The code is developed with Intel Xeon Gold 5218R CPU@2.10GHz and 8 Nvidia Quadro RTX 8000 GPUs.
+The code is developed with Intel Xeon Gold 5218R CPU@2.10GHz and Nvidia RTX A6000 GPUs.

 The install script requirements.txt has been tested on an Ubuntu 20.04 system.